oracle/terraform-provider-oci/website/docs/r/database_autonomous_vm_cluster.html.markdown

 * `time_zone` - The time zone to use for the Autonomous VM cluster.
 For details, see [DB System Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
 * `vm_cluster_network_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM cluster network.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Autonomous Vm Cluster
+	* `update` - (Defaults to 20 minutes), when updating the Autonomous Vm Cluster
+	* `delete` - (Defaults to 20 minutes), when destroying the Autonomous Vm Cluster

 ## Import

 AutonomousVmClusters can be imported using the `id`, e.g.